 The distributions of the variances of the PCA components are displayed in Fig. 4 (expressed in ratios).
-The high concentration of variances in the first PCA component indicates that the morphologies of the hand trajectories are very often concentrated in one single direction.
-This means that most of the hand movements are designed across a sort of "imaginary line".
-Trajectories exhibiting more equal variances in all components (ellipsoid distributions) are not so common in the dataset and the few examples seem to result from the motor variability associated to small movements (lower range).
-Fig. 5 shows several examples: the first row shows trajectories with higher tendency to ellipsoidal distributions; the second row shows the trajectories with higher differences between variances, in special with variances highly concentrated in the first PCA component.
+The high concentration of variances in the first PCA component indicates that the morphologies of the hand trajectories are (significantly) oriented across one single dimension.
+This means that most of the hand movements are developed across a sort of "imaginary line".
+Trajectories exhibiting less differences between variances of all components (ellipsoid distributions) are not so common in the dataset and seem to result from the motor variability associated to small movements (lower range).
+Fig. 5 shows several examples of such trajectories.
+The first row in Fig. 5 shows trajectories with higher tendency to ellipsoidal distributions.
+The second row shows the trajectories with higher differences between variances, in special with variances highly concentrated in the first PCA component.